slououou/fileserver/README.md

 # fileserver

-A dead simple HTTP server to serve files.
+A HTTP server to serve files and redirect link.

 ```
 Usage of fileserver: